SCRCR7/SCRCR7/README.md

 ---

 ### 🌟 Beyond Coding
-- 🎥 Interested in modeling & creative concepts
+- 🎥 Interested in creative concepts
 - 📖 Exploring business, entrepreneurship, and personal growth
 - 🎧 Enjoy listening to meaningful lectures and talks